cyclingProfessor/humannetwork/README.md

  Whether the network will deliver out of sent order.

 Clients will see all messages that have been received from the server.
-Clients will see the current taks (TOPOLOGY, MESSAGE, or WHOIS).
+Clients will see the current tasks (TOPOLOGY, MESSAGE, or WHOIS).
 When in a Message task clients will see (and be able to copy) the long message that is required to be sent, as well as the recipient node number.
 When in the WHOIS task clients will display their node name.